KimTsadok/Adapting-music-to-dramatic-scenes-in-movies/README.md

 ![image](https://github.com/user-attachments/assets/bfa1e7e2-0a0a-481a-9b65-8ac5e14fa203)

-- here is the last page of the app, where the user can preview the merged video, with an option for download, alongside audio effects components which hasn't been properly implemented yet.
+- here is the last page of the app, where the user can preview the merged video, with an option for download, alongside audio effects component which haven't been properly implemented yet.

 # Project Organization